C-TRU major research projects

 Understanding the psychological impact of the COVID-19 pandemic on the NHS clinical workforce

-The COVID-19 Resilience project is a study to follow-up a large group of NHS staff to find out how their mental health has been affected by the COVID-19 pandemic.
+The COVID-19 Resilience project was a study to follow-up a large group of NHS staff to find out how their mental health had been affected by the COVID-19 pandemic.

 Run in collaboration with researchers and clinicians from various health services and Universities in the North West (e.g. the Greater Manchester Resilience Hub; the Lancashire Traumatic Stress Service; Manchester Metropolitan University), the findings of this project will be used to inform the best ways to support staff wellbeing and mental health and improve their resilience, now and in the future.